san2722soni/routineOs_Frontend/README.md

 - `scripts/build-guide.py`: regenerate the eight-page PDF with `npm run guide`.
 - `public/legal/`: privacy and terms copied from the existing legal site.

-Download APK buttons stay visible but disabled with a coming-soon state until a download destination is provided.
-Set `NEXT_PUBLIC_APP_DOWNLOAD_URL` in `.env.local` when your APK URL is ready, then rebuild.
+For local development, put the same variable in `.env.local` when you want the download buttons active.
+The current release URL is the GitHub asset above; future releases only require changing the version in this variable.

 See [SCREENSHOTS.md](SCREENSHOTS.md) for all 16 filenames, capture instructions, APK setup and PDF regeneration.

-No signup service or invented store link is configured.
 The page is statically prerendered; navigation, splash, tour and parallax use client-side JavaScript.
+No signup service or fabricated store listing is configured.
 Rebuild after adding media or changing environment variables.